joshelvn11/VocabVenture/README.md

 6. The web service will now deploy from the Github repo and on every subsequent push to the repo.

 ### Database

+The database is a Postgresql database also running using Render which automates the process of database deployment and management.

 ### Object Storage